COURSE

 A STRUCTURE WITHOUT PLASTERS OR DECORATIVE SURFACES

-Antoniuskirche’s stained glass windows are 4,8 meters long and 13,8 meters wide.
-They break the concrete’s continuity and create evocative light effects inside the building.
-The historiated stained glass windows are 11 and were created by the artists Hans Stocker and Otto Staiger between 1926 and 1930.
-Each of them represents a chapter of Saint Anthony’s life or an iconographically important character of the Gospel.
+The stained glass windows of Antoniuskirche are 4.8 meters long and 13.8 meters wide.
+They interrupt the continuity of the concrete and create evocative light effects inside the building.
+There are 11 historiated stained glass windows, created by artists Hans Stocker and Otto Staiger between 1926 and 1930.
+Each window represents a chapter of Saint Anthony’s life or an iconographically important character from the Gospel.

-Inside the building, the main altar as well as the other two side altars are coated with dark red or brown Klinker, as well as the choir area.
-Different areas have been decorated with brass bas-reliefs: over the main altar, on the pulpit, and on the inner concrete walls.
+Inside the building, the main altar, along with the two side altars, is coated with dark red or brown Klinker, as is the choir area.
+Different areas have been decorated with brass bas-reliefs: above the main altar, on the pulpit, and on the inner concrete walls.

-Thee church was erected above a rectangular floor plan with dimensions of 60 x 22 meters, rising up to a ceiling height of 22 meters.
-A special feature is the urban arrangement, whereby the longitudinal nave is inserted on both sides between the multi- story houses.
-The church is highlighted by the somewhat higher ridge, the striking portals, and the 62-meter-high tower.
-The tower, which has a belfry measuring 12 meters, is divided into four parts and crowned by a striking concrete cross.
+The church was built on a rectangular floor plan measuring 60 x 22 meters, rising to a ceiling height of 22 meters.
+A special feature is the urban arrangement, where the longitudinal nave is inserted between multi-story houses on both sides.
+The church is highlighted by its slightly higher ridge, striking portals, and a 62-meter-high tower.
+The tower, with a 12-meter-high belfry, is divided into four sections and crowned with a distinctive concrete cross.
 On the landing between the main body and the belfry, there is a narrow viewing gallery around the tower on three sides.
-The church tower is offset in relation to the nave, located closer to the street, which means that the tower dominates the road even over longer distances.
-In the interior, the barrel vault of the main nave and the flat coffered ceilings of the lateral naves are supported by eight slender concrete piers.
+The church tower is offset from the nave and is located closer to the street, making the tower dominate the road over longer distances.
+Inside, the barrel vault of the main nave and the flat coffered ceilings of the lateral naves are supported by eight slender concrete piers.
 Above the confessional chairs are the intensely luminous windows, divided by three vertical and three horizontal concrete struts.
-The five pairs of windows (13.70 m high and 4.80 m wide) reach right up to the ceiling.
+The five pairs of windows (13.7 meters high and 4.8 meters wide) extend all the way up to the ceiling.
 These windows are essential to the character of the interior.
-The organ gallery, also built in exposed concrete, protrudes into the room, almost reaching the first pier.
-Karl Moser was also decisively involved in the interior design.
+The organ gallery, also made of exposed concrete, protrudes into the room, almost reaching the first pier.
+Karl Moser also played a decisive role in the interior design.

 RESOURCES